jasongrimes/grimesit-mm/_pages/services.md

 ## Web infrastructure

 From bare metal to cloud, servers to VMs, containers to serverless, I've been scaling real-world web applications for decades.
 Before that, I was a network engineer in Silicon Valley.
-I know the stack from TCP/IP on up.
+I know the web all the way down to TCP/IP.

 ### Development environments